Fletcher Pratt: Life and work

 Clark, Willy Ley, Judith Merrill, Eugenie Clark, L. Sprague de Camp, and many others.
 Laurence Manning, Pratt's old writing partner from the 1930s, purchased part of the property and moved in next door.
 The Pratts simultaneously maintained a large apartment in Midtown Manhattan near Central Park, where they hosted meetings of the Hydra Club.

 Pratt was the inventor of a set of rules for naval wargaming, which he created before the Second World War.
 This was known as the "Fletcher Pratt Naval War Game" and it involved dozens of tiny wooden ships, built on a scale of one inch to 50 feet.
 These were spread over the floor of Pratt's apartment and their strengths were calculated via a complex mathematical formula.
 Noted author and artist Jack Coggins was a frequent participant in Pratt's Navy Game, and de Camp met him through his wargaming group.

 Pratt established the literary dining club known as the Trap Door Spiders in 1944.
-The name is a reference to the exclusive habits of the trapdoor spider, which when it enters its burrow pulls the hatch shut behind it.
+The name is a reference to the reclusive habits of the trapdoor spider, which when it enters its burrow pulls the hatch shut behind it.
 The club was later fictionalized as the Black Widowers in a series of mystery stories by Isaac Asimov.
 Pratt himself was fictionalized in one story, "To the Barest", as the Widowers’ founder, Ralph Ottur.

 He was also a charter member of The Civil War Round Table of New York, organized in 1951, and served as its president from 1953 to 1954.
 In 1956, after his death, the Round Table's board of directors established the Fletcher Pratt Award in his honor, which is presented every May to the author or editor of the best non-fiction book on the Civil War published during the preceding calendar year.

 Aside from his historical writings, Pratt is best known for his fantasy collaborations with de Camp, the most famous of which is the humorous Harold Shea series, eventually published in full as The Complete Compleat Enchanter (1989, ISBN 0-671-69809-5).
 His solo fantasy novels The Well of the Unicorn and The Blue Star are also highly regarded.
 Pratt's story "Dr. Grimshaw's Sanitarium" was adapted for radio drama by George Lefferts, and broadcast twice: first on Dimension X (September 22, 1950) and then on X Minus One (July 14, 1955).

 Pratt wrote in a markedly identifiable prose style, reminiscent of the style of Bernard DeVoto.
 One of his books is dedicated "To Benny DeVoto, who taught me to write."

 Several of Pratt's books were illustrated by Inga Stephens Pratt, his wife.

+Legacy

+David Kahn, author of the groundbreaking 1967 book The Codebreakers, gave full credit for his start on the subject to Pratt's Secret and Urgent (1939) that Kahn had found in the Great Neck, NY public library as a pre-teen in the 1940s."'It hooked me — and I never grew up,' he told The Washington Post in 1978."